-The development of FC IRT models not only made the extraction of information from comparative data more efficient (e.g., Brown & Bartram, 2009), but also opened up the possibility of computerized adaptive testing (CAT).
-CAT tailors an assessment to each and every individual in real time - the most informative questions for a candidate are presented, based on existing intelligence about them (e.g., their response to previous questions in the assessment, or their results from previous assessment occasions).
-CAT has demonstrated success in enhancing the measurement efficiency of FC assessments that utilize ideal-point items (Coombs, 1964).
+FC assessments that utilize ideal-point items (Coombs, 1964).
 An ideal-point item is characterized by a curvilinear relationship between the probability of endorsement of the item and the underlying personality trait it indicates.
 In other words, there is a particular trait value ("ideal point") at which the probability of agreeing with the item peaks, and deviations from this point in either direction lower the probability of endorsement.
 For example, "I am sometimes organized and sometimes forgetful" is an ideal-point item for Conscientiousness.
-A series of simulation studies of ideal-point FC assessments showed that adaptive assessments typically reach the same level of true score correlations at about half the test length of non-adaptive assessments (Joo, Lee, & Stark, 2019; Stark & Chernyshenko, 2007, 2011; Stark, Chernyshenko,

-Drasgow, & White, 2012).
-Several operational ideal-point FC CATs also emerged in the field of occupational psychology, including the Navy Computer Adaptive Personality Scales (NCAPS; Houston, Borman, Farmer, & Bearden, 2006), the Global Personality Inventory - Adaptive (GPI-A; SHL, 2009-2014), the Tailored Adaptive Personality Assessment System (TAPAS; Drasgow et al., 2012), and the Adaptive Employee Personality Test (ADEPT-15; Boyce, Conway, & Caputo, 2014).
+A series of simulation studies of ideal-point FC assessments showed that adaptive assessments typically reach the same level of true score correlations at about half the test length of nonadaptive assessments (Joo et al., 2019; Stark & Chernyshenko, 2007, 2011; Stark et al., 2012).
+Several operational ideal-point FC CATs also emerged in the field of occupational psychology, including the Navy Computer Adaptive Personality Scales (Houston et al., 2006), the Global Personality Inventory-Adaptive (SHL, 2009-2014), the Tailored Adaptive Personality Assessment System (Drasgow et al., 2012), and the Adaptive Employee Personality Test (Boyce et al., 2014).

 Despite the recent advancements in ideal-point FC CAT research, there is limited knowledge of the functioning of FC CAT with dominance items.
 A dominance item is characterized by a monotonic relationship between the probability of endorsement of the item and the underlying trait it indicates.
 In other words, as the trait value increases, the probability of agreeing with the item monotonically increases if the item is positively keyed, or monotonically decreases if the item is negatively keyed.
 For example, "I am organized" is a dominance item for Conscientiousness.
 Dominance and ideal point items exhibit different item characteristics, have different response processes, and demand different IRT models (Brown, 2015).
 It follows that the techniques for and the findings from ideal-point FC CATs cannot be immediately generalized to dominance FC CATs.
 As many existing content pools use dominance items, advancing research on dominance FC CAT will enable the utilization of validated historical content in the creation of new FC CATs, as opposed to needing to develop and validate new ideal-point items from scratch.
 Furthermore, dominance items present several practical advantages over ideal-point items.
-From a content development perspective, ideal-point items are harder to write and response to - attempts to write nonambiguous intermediate ideal-point items could lead to the introduction of response contaminants such as double-barreled conditional clauses, vaguely defined reference groups, or unintended contexts or multidimensionality (Brown & Maydeu-Olivares, 2010).
-From a content modelling perspective, ideal-point items are not invariant to reverse scoring
+From a content development perspective, ideal-point items are harder to write and response to attempts to write nonambiguous intermediate ideal-point items could lead to the introduction of response contaminants such as double-barreled conditional clauses, vaguely defined reference groups, or unintended contexts or multidimensionality (Brown & Maydeu-Olivares, 2010).
+From a content modeling perspective, idealpoint items are not invariant to reverse scoring (Maydeu-Olivares et al., 2006, p.

-(Maydeu-Olivares, Hernández and McDonald, 2006, p.
 467), face greater challenges in item parameter estimation (Forero & Maydeu-Olivares, 2009), and are supported by fewer software options (Brown & Maydeu-Olivares, 2010).
-In contrast, the development and modelling of dominance items benefit from mature qualitative and quantitative best practice guidelines as well as data and software availability.
+In contrast, the development and modeling of dominance items benefit from mature qualitative and quantitative best practice guidelines as well as data and software availability.